starship/starship/README.md

 Invoke-Expression (&starship init powershell)
 ```

-If you are using PowerShell 7.0+, instead of the versions that ship with Windows 10/11, you can
+If you are using PowerShell 7.0+, instead of the version(s) that ship with Windows 10/11, you can
 use the following instead:
 ```powershell
 & 'C:\Program Files\starship\bin\starship.exe' init powershell | Out-String | Invoke-Expression
 ```
 To test if Starship is working, save and close your updated profile, and run `. $PROFILE` in
-Pwershell.
+PowerShell.
 If you see your Starship prompt, you're all set!
 Tip: This works best if you installed
 Starship with the MSI installer in the default installation location.
 Otherwise, you may have to
 update the path to the `starship.exe` file.